 Who does CI serve?
 The educational partners that are a funding priority in 2014 include:

-- Casa de la Esperanza, serving 100% low-income, 100% Latino middle school youth in Boulder County.
+- Casa de la Esperanza, serving 100% high need, 100% Latino middle school youth in Boulder County.

-- Colorado Youth For A Change, a drop out prevention program primarily serving 70% low-income, 80% students of color in Denver and Boulder County.
+- Colorado Youth For A Change, a drop out prevention program primarily serving 70% high need, 80% students of color in Denver and Boulder County.

 - New Vista High School serving public high school students in Boulder, CO.

 - Military Kids, serving youth of military families along the Colorado Front Range.

 - STRIVE Preparatory Schools, serving 90% high need, 95% students of color in Denver, CO.